liyu10000/PPG/segdefects/EXPERIMENT.md

 ### Exp24 (08/26/2020)
  - Idea
 1. Randomly select test set (three shuffles): 30 from HR and 30 from SR. Retrain defect segmentation.
+2. Retrain defect segmentation on all labeled data.

  - Config
 1. Train for 90 epochs.